undefinedDiscordBot/undefined/readme.md

 ## Undefined

-A (soon to be) full-featured discord bot with tons of features.
+A discord bot with tons of general use features.